Tooth Infection Dentist in Worth, IL

 A Tooth Infection Can Become a Tooth Abscess.
-A tooth abscess and a tooth infection sound alike, but they are different.
+A tooth abscess and a tooth infection sound alike, but they differ.
 The causes of both problems, however, are similar.
 Tooth decay or trauma to the tooth can create a dead nerve.

-Tooth infections can be caused by cavities, dental abscesses, or tooth damage, among others.
-Symptoms of a Tooth Infection Common symptoms of an infected tooth include Throbbing, severe pain in the tooth Throbbing, severe pain in the jaw Tooth sensitivity Swelling in the mouth near the affected tooth Bad breath, and taste in the mouth.
+Cavities, dental abscesses, or tooth damage can cause tooth infections.
+Symptoms of a Tooth Infection Common symptoms of an infected tooth include Throbbing severe pain in the tooth Throbbing, severe pain in the jaw, Tooth sensitivity, Swelling in the mouth near the affected tooth, Bad breath, and taste in the mouth.

 What is Tooth Abscess?

-An abscessed tooth is a pocket of pus that can form in different parts of a tooth as a result of a bacterial infection.
+An abscessed tooth is a pocket of pus that can form in different parts of a tooth due to a bacterial infection.

 Treatment for Tooth Infection & Abscess

 The best treatment for tooth infection or tooth abscess is to go to the dentist and do what your dentist recommends.
-If the appointment is delayed for any reason and you are suffering from pain at your home, here is a home remedy in the meantime.
+If the appointment is delayed for any reason and you are suffering from pain at home, here is a home remedy.